Disarmament and non-proliferation

 The Convention has four fundamental objectives:

-1. prohibition of anti-personnel landmines;
+1. The promotion of global ban on anti-personnel landmines;

 2. destruction of stockpiles,